5 stages of provisioning DevOps using Helm on OpenShift, from zero to hero

 Wait for the installation of the OpenShift Pipeline Operator to be completed under Operators / Installed Operators.

-The moment has come for all of our DevOps strategies, including building namespaces, pipelines, tasks, triggers, and PVC as well as populating gitea repositories, webhooks, and Argocd apps.
+The moment has come for all of our DevOps strategies, including building namespaces, pipelines, tasks, triggers, and pvc as well as populating gitea repositories, webhooks, and Argocd apps.
 The last instructions implement the policy, enabling the pipeline to control the namespaces for resource creation.

 helm --set pipeline.gitea.host=gitea-cicd.$cluster --set cluster=$cluster template -f devops-ocp-helm/values.yaml devops-ocp-helm | oc apply -f- oc policy add-role-to-user edit system:serviceaccount:cicd:pipeline -n dev oc policy add-role-to-user edit system:serviceaccount:cicd:pipeline -n sta oc policy add-role-to-user edit system:serviceaccount:cicd:pipeline -n prod

-Verify the accurate creation of the Operator Pipeline, namespaces, pipeline object, tasks, triggers, PVC, webhooks, and Argocd app.
+Verify the accurate creation of the Operator Pipeline, namespaces, pipeline object, tasks, triggers, pvc, webhooks, and Argocd app.

 Ready!